-The patient ended up in a mental institution because everyone assumed that was where she belonged but Dr. Alzheimer didn’t give up.
+The patient ended up in a mental institution because everyone assumed that was where she belonged, but Dr. Alzheimer didn’t give up.
 He tried to figure out why all this was happening to her.
-Sadly, she died before he could come to a conclusion.
+Sadly, she died before he could conclude.

 When he performed the autopsy on her, it was then that he discovered her brain covered in alkaloid plaque and significant brain tissue loss.
-Back then it was really scary and hard to talk about.
-Even today it can be difficult to talk about but it’s really important that we feel like we can talk about it.
+Back then, it was really scary and hard to talk about.
+Even today, it can be challenging to talk about, but it’s really important that we feel like we can talk about it.

-Judy wants to share information that way this topic is not so difficult to talk about it.
-The Alzheimer’s Association has some great resources and in the fall there will be the fundraising walk for research to end this disease.
+Judy wants to share information that way.
+This topic is not so difficult to talk about it.
+The Alzheimer’s Association has some great resources, and in the fall, there will be a fundraising walk for research to end this disease.

 The key to care is to get a proper diagnosis.
-Sometimes people will be diagnosis with dementia but that is not a disease it’s the symptom.
-It’s like saying you have a fever but you don’t know what’s causing it.
+Sometimes people will be diagnosed with dementia, but that is not a disease, it’s the symptom.
+It’s like saying you have a fever, but you don’t know what’s causing it.

 Check out the entire segment here.